 tector, who wouldst at-tend the prayers of thy de- vout

 of a bishopric.
 Ps.
 My soul doth magnify.
-51.
+53.

-God, who didst adorn thy blessed Bishop Nicholas with countless miracles, grant, we beseech thee, that by his merits and prayers we may be delivered from the flames of hell.
+beseech thee, that by his merits and prayers we may be delivered from the fires of hell.
+Through Jesus Christ.